 Acceptance and Rejection for Clearing

 The SEF shall submit each Swap that is required to be or is intended to be cleared to the applicable Clearing House.
-If a Swap is submitted for clearing and is rejected or fails to clear for any reason, then such swap shall be void ab initio; provided, however, that Swaps originally executed without an intent to clear shall not be void ab initio if they are subsequently submitted for clearing and fail to clear for any reason.
+If a Swap is submitted for clearing and is rejected or fails to clear for any reason, then such Swap shall be void ab initio; provided, however, that Swaps originally executed without an intent to clear shall not be void ab initio if they are subsequently submitted for clearing and fail to clear for any reason.

-Any agreement between two Participants that governs swaps that are submitted for clearing and fail to clear, including a breakage agreement, shall be inapplicable to Required Transactions and Permitted Transaction that are intended to be cleared and which are executed on or pursuant to the rules of the SEF.
+Any agreement between two Participants that governs Swaps that are submitted for clearing and fail to clear, including a breakage agreement, shall be inapplicable to Required Transactions and Permitted Transaction that are intended to be cleared and which are executed on or pursuant to the rules of the SEF.

 Unless otherwise required under Applicable Law, the SEF shall be under no obligation to ensure that Swaps are successfully cleared and shall have no liability with respect to a Swap that fails to clear for any reason.